Type 2 Diabetes in Children

 What are the symptoms?

-Most children with type 2 diabetes do not have symptoms when the disease is first found.
-If there are symptoms, they usually are mild and may include:
+Most children with type 2 diabetes don't have symptoms when the disease is first found.
+If a child has symptoms, they usually are mild.
+They may include having to urinate more often, feeling a little more thirsty than normal, and losing a little weight for no clear reason.

 - Feeling a little more thirsty than normal.